tildesarecool/tiny11builder-tce/README.md

 What I'd kind of like to do is query a list of available appx packages and present that to the user.
 And maybe add a yes/no to continue if not a choose each individual one.
 Somehow that seems better than the just-trust-me-bro approach to an arbirary list of appx packages to remove.
 Maybe it's just me.
 Or I think a default list of packages to be removed with a bail-out option to add/remove other packages manually somehow.

+### 12 June 2024

+Only the two functions for taking in and processing the WIM output got most done today.
+Well one takes in the WIM info as a big string and converts that string to a lists of lists.
+The second function loops through the that list and prints out a menu to select to the OS.
+I still haven't gone through and  done all the if/else statements to use those menu items to actually select which OS.
+That will likely come next.

 </p>